 ICE DISTRIBUTION FOR THE TROOPS

 The most important thing to understand is that each troop plans all of its own meals based on what the troop chooses to buy in the Troop Food Markets.
-The WSJ Food Services Area will publish ‘menus’ and these may prove helpful to the troops, but please understand they are only suggestions of possible meals a troop may wish to prepare.
+The WSJ Food Services Area will publish a Jamboree Cookbook that contains ‘menus’ and instructions for many possible meals a Troop might wish to make.
+We hope these may prove helpful to the troops, but please understand they are only suggestions of possible meals a troop may wish to prepare.

 Knowing there are so many diverse tastes, meal practices and cultures among the participants at the World Jamboree, each troop is welcome to follow the meal menu offerings, to pick some of them a la carte or to ignore them completely and make up a more desirable set of menus for their own troop based on the many items that will be stocked in the Jamboree Troop Food Markets.